Beliefs and priorities

-Our priorities are the six policies we promise to focus on and try to fix first.
+Our priorities are the six beliefs we promise to focus on and try to fix first.

 Our priorities